 Mr. Paca concurrently holds the positions of Vice President Head, Business Development and Investor Relations Officer of Philippine Realty and Holdings Corporation.
+Mr. Paca has held this position since July 18, 2017.
 He also holds the position as Member of the Board of Directors of Philippine Stock Exchange Centre Condominium Corporation, Hola Comerciantes, Inc., and Meridian Assurance Corp.
 He graduated at De La Salle University with a degree of Bachelor of Science, Industrial Engineering with Minor in Mechanical Engineering in 1995.